preconstruct/preconstruct/README.md

 > DISCLAIMER:
 >
-> While preconstruct is pretty stable in terms of bugs and is used in big projects, a lot of things are still in flux and will change so please be aware of that.
+> While preconstruct is pretty stable in terms of bugs and is used in big projects but a lot of things are still in flux and will change so please be aware of that.
 We're in 0.0.x versions for a reason.

 ## Why?